paolo96/scp-wallet-android/translations.md

 They will be published in English initially until someone updates that language.

-So contribution to existing languages which are lagging behind are as welcome as new translations.
+So contribution to existing languages that are lagging behind are really welcomed as well.